dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ### Introduction:

 See the troubleshooting in the last update below.
 The registry is being overwritten by each successive process that calls the resurrection_montor.
-This requires a rewrite of patch 7c in the resurrection_monitor
+This requires a rewrit (patch 7c) in the resurrection_monitor as well as modifications to main(), tomcat_worker(), threaded_install(), install_tomcat(), run_test().

+The initial interataion involved a few different approaches attempting to create an aggregate registry wihtout using write-to-disk.
+These all failed with the aggregate registry being reinitialized by each process.
+Process memory is not shared in multi-processing environments.
+A few other options were considered at this point like the following:

+Multiprocessing.Manager dict:
+  Use a shared manager dictionary to collect per-process results in memory, then dump once in `main()`.

+But the IPC overhead and the debugging in cases where things go wrong would be too much in hyper-scaled processing.

+The write-to-disk solution was the eventual solution.

+Some of the early changes involved the following to resolved this overwritting issue:

-This overwritting issue will require a new patch 7c where a thread level registry is created, and then at the process level the thread level registry is collected,  and then the process level registry is aggregated into a final aggreagated_registry that has all the thread-level registry entries for all processes in the execution run.
+A new patch 7c for the resurrection_monitor,  where a thread level registry is created, and then at the process level the thread level registry is collected,  and then the process level registry is aggregated into a final aggreagated_registry that has all the thread-level registry entries for all processes in the execution run.
+This was a major rewrite of the code but failed even with the aggregation layer in the main() block.

+However all the code at the process level can continued to be used.
+The only issue is switching over to write-to-disk for the final aggregation of all the process level registries into on final aggregated registry (which will be used to compile status(tag) statistics on each thread (successful, failed, missing, total, etc).
+The main() will be used for all of this, but the resurrection_monitor will continue to be used to actually tag the threads with a status at the process level.
+It now fully supports multi-threaded processes.

-This is a major rewrite of the code.
+A further background on the resurrection_monitor_patch7c This is a major rewrite of the code.
 The execution is multi-processed and mult-threaded (installations, and python modules, etc), but the registry tracking of the threads along with their "status" or tag needs to be completely overhauled to support the multiple threadsper process where each thread is a dedicated SSH connection to an EC2 node.
+So even though the execution upper level main and process orchestration logging has always been multi-processed and multi-threaded, the tagging and the logging and stats for it  had to be completely overhauled to support multi-threaded processes

+Once this is in place the resurrection logging at the process level will work as well as the tagging and this can all be aggregated using write-to-disk at the main() level.
+Most of the artifact logging will be moved to the main() and out of the resurrection_monitor (Except for a few process level logs that will be json files of the resurrectino candidates per process and ghost threads per process), but the aggregate for the resurrection candidates and ghosts will be in main().
+These aggregates will be used for phase3 of the project to resurrect the threads.

-Once this is in place the resurrection logging will work and the artifact logging that is piped into the gitlab pipeline (/logs) will work for in-depth forensics on the thread status.
+All arficat logs will be piped into the gitlab pipeline (/logs) from the mounted volume in the python container (/aws_EC2/ and the artifact logging that is piped into the gitlab pipeline (/logs) will work for in-depth forensics on the thread status.
-The process_registry will continue to be used at the per process level (multi-threading supported) internally,  and a new aggregator_registry will aggregate all the process_registry ips into one registry so that it can be consumed by the global artifact logging in the gitlab pipeline. succesful_registry_ips, missing_registry_ips, failed_registry_ips, total_registry_ips and other logs will be created from this by the resurrection_monitor.
+The process_registry will continue to be used at the per process level (multi-threading supported) internally, and these will be written to disk (/aws_EC2 will aggregate all the process_registry ips into one registry so that it can be consumed by the global artifact logging in the gitlab pipeline. succesful_registry_ips, missing_registry_ips, failed_registry_ips, total_registry_ips and other logs will be created from this by the resurrection_monitor.
 The aggregate_registry will be consumed by resurrection_monitor_patch7c which will create